 Approaching an initial hearing in a Child Protective Services case

-Depending on the exact circumstances of your case, Child Protective Services could either leave your child in your home with you or immediately take custody of him or her.
-The circumstances involved must be so significant in severe to lead a caseworker to believe that there is an immediate risk of harm to your child where he or she left in your home for any length of time.
+Depending on the exact circumstances of your case, Child Protective Services could either leave your child in your home with you or immediately take custody of them.
+The circumstances involved must be so significant in severe as to lead a caseworker to believe that there is an immediate risk of harm to your child where they are left in your home for any length of time.
 In this way, emergency removal of your child could occur before a court order is even obtained.

 If a judge grants the request of the state of Texas to be named as a temporary managing Conservatory of your child, then the next step in the process would be to hold an initial hearing where all parties involved in the case, most notably you, could present evidence to the judge concerning where your child should be residing during this case.
 I am assuming at this point that there is enough evidence to substantiate some degree of abuse of your child.
 Still, you would be able to produce and present counterevidence, showing that no abuse occurred.
-At the very least, you would be able to present evidence showing that the removal of your child is not in the best interests of him or her.
+At the very least, you would be able to present evidence showing that the removal of your child is not in their best interests.

 If the Department of Family Protective Services is named the temporary managing conservator of your child at this initial hearing, the court will issue temporary orders.
 You may be able to ask to be named a temporary possessory conservator who would allow you to have some rights and duties in the court order and during the CPS case itself.
 These temporary orders will also include specific instructions to you on how to proceed in completing any course, therapy, or counseling necessary for you to have your child return to your home.